S

 Common Health Issues

-Most German Shepherds are fairly healthy dogs with a decent lifespan of nine to 13 years.
+Most German Shepherds are fairly healthy dogs with an average lifespan of 7 to 10 years.
 Responsible breeders will always screen for some of the worst problems, giving potential owners some peace of mind.
 Poorly bred dogs, however, may be more prone to some bleeding disorders, a degenerative neurological condition called myelopathy, and a developmental disorder called hip and elbow dysplasia (in which the bone can become loose from the socket, causing lameness and pain).
-For this reason, the national breed club recommends that every dog should receive a thorough hip and elbow evaluation.
+For this reason, the national breed club recommends that every dog receive a thorough hip and elbow evaluation.

 Other common health problems include cancer, diabetes, and cataracts.
-Dogs with big chests like the German Shepherd can also suffer from a life-threatening condition called bloating, in which the stomach can fill with gas and start to twist and expand in dangerous ways.
-Symptoms can include abdominal pain and swelling, excessive salivating, an irregular heartbeat, and vomiting or retching.
+Dogs with big chests, like the German Shepherd, can also suffer from a life-threatening condition called bloating, in which the stomach can fill with gas and start to twist and expand in dangerous ways.
+Symptoms can include abdominal pain and swelling, excessive salivation, an irregular heartbeat, and vomiting or retching.
 If you start noticing the signs of bloating, then you should seek medical attention immediately.
 Otherwise, healthy dogs will also need annual visits to the vet to check for routine problems.
-In summation, these are the most common health problems of the sable German Shepherd:

 Temperament